-If you’ve been doing your research into lost Inca cities or Machu Picchu’s sister city Choquequirao then you might be asking, well – how difficult is the Choquequirao trek – and how many days should I spend trekking Choquequirao?
+If you’ve been doing your research into lost Inca cities or Machu Picchu’s sister city Choquequirao then you might be wondering about the Choquequirao trek difficulty, and the number of days needed for a Choquequirao trek.

-There is a correlation to these two questions as well – the more time you spend doing the Choquequirao trek, the easier it will be!
+There is a correlation between these two factors as well – the more time you spend doing the Choquequirao trek, the easier it will be!
 (In general – you do need to take into account your fitness, amongst other things)

 The good news is that you’ve found the ‘home’ of the Choquequirao treks!
 That’s right, amongst Peru travel operators; we are one of the most passionate about the Choquequirao region!
 Not only did one of our founders love the area, but since we have operated thousands of Choquequirao treks and are listed in many of the recent Lonely Planet guidebooks to Peru as one of the best Choquequirao trek operators.